mladenivkovic/mesh-hydro/README.md

     - You can use the code as a Riemann solver only.
 To do that, use the `Makefile-Riemann` makefile in `/program/bin/`
     - ~~You can't use the HLLC solver as an individual solver to just solve a Riemann problem.~~ Now you can :)
     - The TRRS solver doesn't do well with the MUSCL method.
 Best to avoid it.
+- Source terms:
+    - Source terms have only been implemented for hydro applications.
+It should be straightforward to add them to advection though.
+- Integrators:
+    - Integrators are only employed if there are source terms to add to the Euler equations.